realityfluxstudios/rfsbundlescraper/README.md

 I wrote this bookmarklet to add a text box and a tab delimited list of all the games, music, drm free games, and android games of the bundle on the current page.

 I am releasing this to the public in the hopes that it will be useful to others.
 Also, if IndieGala or HumbleBundle changes up their code I hope to have some help updating the code once in a while.
 I just updated it to their latest changes (May '14).

-### How to use
-Instructions have changed new instructions coming soon.

 ### To Do